IvanVlademirS/Ivan_Cloud_Stash/README.md

 #### ⭐Welcome to my Cloud Repo
 📌ReadMe:
-Scroll Down to view my Cloud write-ups/notes > click links to view content.
+Scroll down to view my Cloud write-ups/notes > click links to view content.
 All links point to files that are hosted on my Github.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------